Congressmen question Google over kids’ privacy on YouTube

 PROVIDENCE, R.I.
 (AP) — Two members of Congress are calling on Google to address concerns that YouTube might violate children’s privacy.

-Rep. David Cicilline, a Rhode Island Democrat, and Rep. Jeff Fortenberry, a Nebraska Republican, sent a letter this week to Google CEO Sundar Pichai asking for more details about how the service collects data.
+Rep. David Cicilline, a Rhode Democrat, and Rep. Jeff Fortenberry, a Nebraska Republican, sent a letter this week to Google CEO Sundar Pichai asking for more details about how the service collects data.

 Their letter comes months after privacy advocates filed a complaint about YouTube with the Federal Trade Commission.
 The complaint alleges that YouTube violates the Children’s Online Privacy Protection Act, known as COPPA, which bans kid-oriented websites from collecting personal information from children under 13 without their parents’ express consent.
-The FTC hasn’t said if an investigation has been opened.
+The FTC has not said if an investigation has been opened.

-Google says YouTube isn’t for children under 13, which is why it created a separate app for them, YouTube Kids.
+Google says that YouTube isn’t for children under 13, which is why it created a separate app for them, YouTube Kids.